Remillard/VHDL-Mode/README.md

 * `vhdl-copyright-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline (required due to the optional nature of this block -- see the snippet field location) and is used when `vhdl-use-copyright-block` is set to true.
 This string will be searched for ${YEAR} and ${COMPANY} and replaced by the current year, and the `vhdl-company` string respectively.
 The string list is required since JSON does not allow multiline strings.
 * `vhdl-use-revision-block` : *Boolean* : Setting this to true will make the header template insertion inject the revision block.
 Setting this to false will make it such that this section is not used.
 * `vhdl-revision-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline.
 It is used when `vhdl-use-revision-block` is set to true.
 This string does not have any field substitutions.
+* `vhdl-emacs-keybinds` : *Boolean* : This setting must be set in the User's Preferences, and not the VHDL Mode package settings.
+When set `true` this activates a second set of keybindings that are identical to the Emacs vhdl-mode keybindings.  ** *WARNING!!!
+This should NOT be used unless the user is using Emacs Pro Essentials and is familiar with Emacs keybindings.
+The trigger key for most Emacs code functions starts with `C-c` which is really going to mess with your head if you're expecting that to be the typical Windows Copy command.* **

 ## Key Mappings

 As mentioned, the goal here was to be familiar with Emacs vhdl-mode users.
 However I am well aware that I'm also in a Windows environment, and the commonly used `C-c` prefix for code mode commands in Emacs will conflict with the standard Windows copy command.
-Sublime Text 3 seems to use `M-k` as an extension keymap and this seemed a suitable replacement (in the Windows environment the `Meta` key is `Alt`).
+Sublime Text 3 frequently uses `M-k` as an extension keymap and this seemed a suitable replacement (in the Windows environment the `Meta` key is `Alt`).
 The key mappings are also context selected, so should not trigger on anything that is not a `source.vhdl` file.

 Another note, these are sequence keystrokes.
 For example to copy a port interface from an entity, move the point into the structure (anywhere should be fine) and hit `Alt-k` then `p` then `w`.
 These should not be chorded.

+For the long-time Emacs vhdl-mode user, there is now a preference for activating the original Emacs vhdl-mode keybinds.
+I am not going to document these here as it will likely confuse new users however if interested, simply look at the `Default.sublime-keymap` file for the keybinds.

 **Port Interface Copy/Paste Functions**